kimminss0/minseo-kim.net/README.md

 ### Prerequisites

-Make sure you have Cabal installed.
-It is recommended to use GHCup for installation.
+- `cabal`: It is recommended to use GHCup for installation.
+- `imagemagick`: Required to convert LaTeX to PNG
+- `ghostscript`: Required to convert LaTeX to PNG
+- `texlive`: Required to convert LaTeX to PNG

 ### Build Steps